baphled/acceptable_model/README.md

     end

-AcceptableModel doesn't try to deal with HTTP requests, it merely creates a wrapper object that replicates the HATEOS response format, so calling `artist.for('vnd.acme.artist-v1+json')` returns the following response:
+AcceptableModel doesn't try to deal with HTTP requests, it merely creates a wrapper object that replicates the HATEOAS response format, so calling `artist.for('vnd.acme.artist-v1+json')` returns the following response:

     {